Learn ›

 Medium Dogs (25–50 lbs) — 600 mg Recommended

 The 600 mg bottle (20 mg/mL) hits the sweet spot for medium-sized dogs.
-The higher concentration means you use fewer drops per dose, but it’s still dilute enough that small adjustments are easy to make.
+The higher concentration means you use fewer drops per serving, but it’s still dilute enough that small adjustments are easy to make.
 At $0.10/mg, it’s also a significant cost improvement over the 300 mg bottle.

 Large Dogs (50–100 lbs) — 1200 mg Recommended